-In Asia Pacific, we are supporting women in a number of ways:
+In Asia Pacific, The Nature Conservancy (TNC) are supporting women in a number of ways:

 - Supporting a New Generation of Women Leaders: In collaboration with a local women’s network in the Solomon Islands, the Isabel Mothers’ Union, we have trained 40 community facilitators who are raising awareness about the importance of making well-informed and inclusive decisions around big issues such as mining and logging.
 To date, their work has reached over 12,000 people in remote communities, and their inputs are informing the national mining policy reform process.

 - Working to Improve Livelihoods and Food Security: In Papua New Guinea, we work with the Manus Women’s Environment and Development Forum on managing their near shore fisheries and mangroves.
 The forum is also actively supporting many women to improve their gardening practices to ensure more reliable food year round.
 For example, local women from Powat village began promoting seaweed as compost to improve soil quality for gardens.
 This farming has proven very successful — women in Powat were able to grow edible food crops to sustain the daily diet of their families.

 - Co-Founded a Regional Women Leaders’ Forum: TNC helped establish the Women Leaders’ Forum within the Coral Triangle Initiative (CTI) on Coral Reefs, Fisheries and Food Security in order to:

 - Provide a peer-learning network for women who are playing key leadership roles in sustaining the marine resources of the Coral Triangle region;

 - Recognize the achievement of grassroots women leaders who are championing marine conservation in the six Coral Triangle countries; and